From indexed grammars to generating functions: Introduction

 \subsection{Indexed grammars}

-Indexed grammars were introduced in the thesis of Aho in the late 1960s to model a more natural subclass of context-sensitive languages with interesting closure properties~\cite{Aho1968,HoUl1979}, but which is more expressive than context-free grammars.
+Indexed grammars were introduced in the thesis of Aho in the late 1960s to model a natural subclass of context-sensitive languages, more expressive than context-free grammars with interesting closure properties~\cite{Aho1968,HoUl1979}.
 The original reference for basic results on indexed grammars is~\cite{Aho1968}.
 The complete definition of these grammars is equivalent to the following reduced form.